Hot Peppers

 Packet of 25 seeds: 1,99$

-A milder jalapeno strain especially suited to gringos.
-Excellent for fresh use: sliced or diced and then added to nachos or tacos for an extra kick.
+A milder jalapeno strain.
+About 3 to 5 times less hot (1000-1500 SU).
+Excellent for fresh use: sliced or diced and then added to nachos or tacos.
 The frozen peppers are easy to grate.
 Dark green peppers (6.25 by 3.25 cm) with medium-thick walls.
 Resistant to several diseases (TMV, TEV, PEMV, PYV).
 Bred at Texas A&M. 65-70 days.
-Packet of 20 seeds: $1,99

 Pepper Medusa